stealthcopter/deepce/guides/docker-privileged.md

 # Privileged Docker Container

 ## Issue
-Any docker container running as privileged has sufficient privledges to execute commands as root on the host operating system via:
+Any docker container running as privileged has sufficient privileges to execute commands as root on the host operating system via:

 1. Mounting the host root partition
 2. Directly executing processes outside of the container namespace